9 Wineries to Visit in Kelowna and Lake Country Areas of BC

 I had the pleasure of being hosted by Kate of the Okanagan Wine Festivals Society and participating in their Spring Wine Festival.
 This was a wonderful opportunity to visit nine of the 40 plus wineries in the Kelowna and Lake Country areas and taste the wide variety of wines that each produces.
 This is the beginning of the season so I would love to visit again when the vines are full!
 The wrap-up event, Alice in Wonderland themed “Floral”, also offered more opportunities to taste wines from other vineyards we didn’t have a chance to visit on this tour.

-The Chase Wines vineyard is located in Lake Country, BC situated on a hillside with a beautiful view of rolling hills and Okanagan Lake.
+The Chase Wines (now rebranded to O’Rourke’s Peak Cellars/O’Rourke Family Vineyards Ltd.) is located in Lake Country, BC situated on a hillside with a beautiful view of rolling hills and Okanagan Lake.

-The Chase Wines consist of Pinot Gris, Gewürztraminer, Riesling, Rosé, Chardonnay and Pinot Noir, all from estate-grown grapes.
-Our tasting, courtesy of the winery, on the vineyard-side Garden Bistro patio was paired with a charcuterie board of locally-sourced selection of meats and cheeses.
+O’Rourke’s Peak Cellars consist of Pinot Gris, Gewürztraminer, Riesling, Rosé, Chardonnay and Pinot Noir, all from estate-grown grapes.
+Our tasting, courtesy of the winery, on the vineyard-side Garden Bistro patio was paired with a charcuterie board of locally sourced selection of meats and cheeses.
 My two favourite wines from this tasting are the 2017 Rosé with strawberry and raspberry notes, and the 2016 Gewürztraminer which has more of a tropical fruit yet spicy characteristic.